MuskaNet/DN42-LG-frontend/README.md

 # DN42 Looking Glass Frontend

-This is the frontend for Muska Ami's DN42 Looking Glass.
+This is the frontend for Muska Network DN42 Looking Glass.

 ## API